lotcz/theSeed/doc/beehive.md

 Items
 -----

+- life (heart?) that extends health

 - stone - can block movement or kill a bug when dropped onto it from above
 - water - basis of life, make some flowers grow, prevent movement of bugs
-- potassium (green)- building block of green plants
+- potassium (green) - building block of green plants, can be obtained on a meadow and other places
+- chloroplast - comes from wounded green plants
-- nectar (yellow) - basic reward from visiting flowers
+- nectar (yellow, red) - basic reward from visiting flowers
-- pollen (red) - another flower product
+- pollen (red, yellow, purple) - another flower product
 - insecticide (poisonous to all insect)
 - drop of lemonade

-- yellow jelly - made from nectar and water
+- yellow jelly - made from nectar
-- pink jelly - made from pollen and water
+- pink jelly - made from pollen (heals bee)
-- green jelly - made from potassium and water
+- purple jelly - made from purple pollen
-- honey - made from yellow and pink jelly
+- green jelly - made from potassium
-- propolis - made from green and red jelly, repels or kills some bugs
+- propolis - made from purple and red jelly, repels bugs and ants
+- wax - made from green and yellow jelly
+- honey - made from propolis and wax

 - egg - produced by Queen, becomes a larva when placed in a jelly basin
-- larva - becomes a follower when fed with yellow jelly
+- larva - becomes a follower when fed with honey

 - rock spike

 Bees
 ----

-- Worker - flies around, cleans and guards a beehive, kills bugs
 - Queen - lay an egg when fed with honey
 - Yellow Jellymaker - turns nectar and water into yellow jelly
 - Red Jellymaker - turns pollen and water into pink jelly